breakfireaus/work-day-scheduler/README.md

 ![alt text](assets/images/Screenshot-2.jpg)

-- Save Button - so the user may save the calender in local storage and when they refresh the page it will be persistant
+- Save Button - so the user may save the calender in local storage and when they refresh the page it will be persistent

 ![alt text](assets/images/Screenshot-3.jpg)